Da Band

-Bad Boy's Da Band was an American hip hop group put together by Sean "P. Diddy" Combs and signed to P. Diddy's Bad Boy Records.
-The group's story was documented for three seasons of MTV's Making the Band 2 reality series.
+Da Band was an American hip hop group put together by Sean "P. Diddy" Combs and signed to his label, Bad Boy Entertainment.
+The group's formation was documented for three seasons of MTV's reality television series, Making the Band 2.

 Career

 During the preliminary period, 40,000 participants auditioned for a place in the group but Diddy narrowed it down to six artists.
 For several weeks the group was subjected to vigorous and sometimes demeaning tasks, including walking from midtown Manhattan to Brooklyn to purchase a Junior's cheesecake for Diddy, and Ness's battle with the Harlem rapper Jae Millz.
 Their first album, Too Hot for TV, was released in September 2003.